Media in Aberdeen: Local radio

-There is also a community radio station called North East Community Radio FM (NECR FM), broadcasting from Kintore, Aberdeenshire whose signal reaches some parts of Aberdeen city.
+There was a community radio station called North East Community Radio FM (NECR FM), broadcasting from Kintore, Aberdeenshire whose signal reached some parts of Aberdeen city.
+It closed in 2018.

-The Station House Media Unit (based at Station House, a partially National Lottery-funded community project) runs a radio station broadcasting with a five-year community licence on 99.8 MHz FM, known as SHMU FM.
-Before it acquired its FM licence, the station was available on the internet.
+Station House Media Unit (based at Station House, a partially National Lottery-funded community project) runs a radio station broadcasting with a five-year community licence on 99.8 MHz FM, known as shmuFM.
+Before it acquired its FM licence, the station was available on the internet. shmuFM continues to provide access to their live broadcast via their website.

 In the 1990s, the Aberdeen University Students' Association (then known as the Aberdeen University Students' Assembly, and acting through one of its constituent bodies, the Students' Representative Council) obtained a Restricted Service Licence (RSL) for temporary FM radio broadcasts; its station was first known as Slick FM.
 This has now become the internet station Aberdeen Student Radio, which broadcasts every day during term time from the Kings College campus.

 In addition, a multi-ethnic community organisation entitled Multi-ethnic Aberdeen Ltd. runs Multi-ethnic FM (Me FM) on an annual basis using an RSL and has said it hopes to apply for a permanent licence.
 At other times, internet broadcasts are employed.